-If the results of analysis of groundwater samples carried out in accordance with condition 24)5 show that none of the concentrations of contaminants analysed exceed the trigger concentrations given in Table 1, the consent holder shall continue to sample groundwater in accordance with condition 24).
+If the results of analysis of groundwater samples carried out in accordance with condition 24) show that none of the concentrations of contaminants analysed exceed the trigger concentrations given in Table 1, the consent holder shall continue to sample groundwater in accordance with condition 24).

-If the results of analysis of groundwater in down-gradient bores sampled in accordance with condition 24), for any contaminant analysed show an exceedance, as determined by condition 24) above, the consent holder shall:
+If the results of analysis of groundwater in down-gradient bores sampled in accordance with condition 24), for any contaminant analysed show an exceedance of a trigger value, as determined by condition 24) above, the consent holder shall:

 Notify the Canterbury Regional Council, RMA Compliance and Monitoring Manager; and

-Notify the residential occupiers with water supply bores of all adjoining properties to the south and south-east of the cleanfill site; and
+Notify the residential occupiers with domestic water supply bores 500m downgradient of the affected monitoring well; and

-Sample all domestic wells within 500 m downgradient of the affected monitoring wells in which 50% of MAV trigger level has been exceeded (subject to well owner approval); and
+Sample all domestic wells within 500 m downgradient of the affected monitoring wells (subject to well owner approval); and

-Implement necessary measures to reduce the concentration of the contaminant in groundwater.
+Implement necessary measures to reduce the concentration of the identified contaminant in groundwater.
 Such measures may include:

 cessation of activities that may have caused the excessive concentrations;